voltrue2/gracenode/README.md

 Refer to each module's README.md for more detail on configurations.

-##Bootstrapping GraceNode
+##Bootstrapping gracenode

-GraceNode needs to be set up for it to run correctly.
+gracenode needs to be set up for it to run correctly.
 In your application add:

 ```
-var gracenode = require('GraceNode');
+var gracenode = require('gracenode');
 //Set the configuration path.
 gracenode.setConfigPath('configs/');
 //Add configuration files that need to be loaded.
 gracenode.setConfigFiles(['conf.json']);

-// decide what module(s) of GraceNode to use in your application.
+// decide what module(s) of gracenode to use in your application.
 gracenode.use('server');
 gracenode.use('view');
 gracenode.use('mysql');